 Get rid of or reevaluate your services and subscriptions

-If you have any monthly subscriptions you don’t use, it’s time to get rid of them.
-Your fun monthly underwear or cosmetics subscription boxes may seem like a small harmless investment in exchange for an exciting package, however the reality is you don’t NEED these things and the fees can quickly add up.
+If you have any monthly subscriptions, you don’t use them.
+It’s time to get rid of them.
+Your fun monthly underwear or cosmetics subscription boxes may seem like a small harmless investment in exchange for an exciting package.
+However, you don’t NEED these things, and the fees can quickly add up.
 The same goes for your services.
-Be sure to do your research on this topic, if you feel you’re paying too much for Internet or TV chances are you are.
+Be sure to do your research on this topic.
+If you feel you’re paying too much for the Internet or TV, chances are you are.
 Do your research on different providers.
-An independent and local company like Beanfield Metroconnect offers unlimited Internet and symmetrical upload and download speeds starting at $50/a month.

 Get to know your neighbourhood to save on entertainment

-Free entertainment is something a lot of Torontonians don’t realise is available.
-Getting to know your community will allow you to take full advantage of any festivals, events or other things to do that are happening in your area.
-Look for the Facebook groups of your residential association or your neighbourhood to get the scoop on all the things happening right on your doorstep.
-Community groups are great to get information on anything from outdoor movie screenings, to dance shows and theatre productions and the best part is they’re almost always free, so why not enjoy it?
+Free entertainment is something a lot of Torontonians don’t realize is available.
+Getting to know your community will allow you to take full advantage of any festivals, events or other things to do in your area.
+Look for the Facebook groups of your residential association or neighbourhood to get the scoop on all the things happening right on your doorstep.
+Community groups are great to get information on anything from outdoor movie screenings to dance shows and theatre productions, and the best part is they’re almost always free, so why not enjoy it?

-While it may be convenient to get all your groceries in one spot, it’s actually more cost effective to shop around for the best prices.
+While getting all your groceries in one spot may be convenient, it’s more cost-effective to shop around for the best prices.
 For example, the protein bars I love are oddly cheapest at Loblaws downtown, while other items in the Loblaws are usually more expensive.
-Trust me, I’ve actually price checked on the same day.
-Knowing where to buy what can really come handy.
+Trust me; I’ve price-checked on the same day.
+Knowing where to buy what products at the lowest price can add up when looking to save money.
 Another perfect example; Shoppers downtown tends to have toilet paper on sale every month.
-Get it while it’s discounted and you’ve just saved almost 7 dollars.
+Get it while it’s discounted, and you’ve just saved almost 7 dollars.

-We know by now, buying your own food and making it is usually cheaper than buying it out.
+We know by now, buying your food and making it is usually cheaper than buying it out.
 The same goes for alcohol.
 Buying the ingredients for cocktails and making them with friends at home is way less expensive than a night out on the town and gives you the chance to unleash your inner mixologist.
-Just don’t blame us for your hangover.

-So if you find yourself asking why you don’t have any extra money at the end of the month, it could be simply that you aren’t watching the numbers as closely as you should be.
-The good news for most of us is that with a few small adjustments we can turn our financial worries around.
+So if you find yourself asking why you don’t have any extra money at the end of the month, it could be simply that we aren’t watching the numbers as closely as we should be.
+The good news for most of us is that we can turn our financial worries around with a few minor adjustments.